jar285/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Priority:
 1. High.
 The Privacy Compliance Epic is a critical component of the mywebclass.org initiative, as it is necessary for compliance with GDPR privacy regulations and building trust and credibility with website users.

+# Epic 4: "Quality Assurance Epic"

+## Description:
+The Quality Assurance Epic aims to ensure that the mywebclass.org website meets the highest quality standards and provides a seamless user experience to its users.

+Goals:
+1. Ensure that the website meets W3C validation and Lighthouse standards
+2. Develop and execute a comprehensive test plan for the website
+3. Address and resolve all identified issues in a timely manner
+4. Establish a continuous improvement process to maintain quality standards

+User Stories:
+1. As a website user, I want to be able to easily navigate the website and find the information I need
+2. As a website user, I want the website to load quickly and without errors
+3. As a website owner, I want to ensure that the website complies with industry standards and regulations
+4. As a website owner, I want to receive feedback from users to improve the website's quality and user experience

+Dependencies:
+1. Analytics Implementation Epic must be completed to gather data for testing and analysis
+2. Curriculum Development Epic must be completed to ensure that website content is accurate and up-to-date

+Risks:
+1. Technical issues may arise during testing that could delay the project timeline
+2. Users may not provide feedback in a timely manner, which could delay improvements to the website

+Mitigation strategy:
+1. Establish a contingency plan to address technical issues and communicate regularly with users to encourage feedback

+Estimated Effort:
+1. Approximately 3-4 weeks, depending on the size and complexity of the website

+Business Value:
+1. The Quality Assurance Epic will ensure that the mywebclass.org website meets high quality standards, providing a positive user experience and establishing trust with users.
+This will increase user engagement and satisfaction, and ultimately drive traffic and revenue to the website.

+Priority:
+1. High priority, as ensuring website quality is essential to the success of the project.

 # List stories related to this theme
 1. [Story 1](documentation/templates/theme/initiatives/epics/stories/story_template.md)